bucknellu/Nyan/README.md

 ## Installation

-To have it working straight out of the box with no setup required, add a reference to `Nyan.Core.dll` and `Nyan.Portable.dll` (`Nyan.Modules.Cache.Memory.dll` and `Nyan.Modules.Data.SQLite.dll` are referenced by `Nyan.Portable`.)
+To have it working straight out of the box with no setup required, add a reference to `Nyan.Core.dll`, `Nyan.Modules.Cache.Memory.dll` and `Nyan.Modules.Data.SQLCompact.dll`.
+(Check NuGet for their packages!)

 ## Usage